 It is a subset of post-authorisation safety studies covered by this guideline.
 The term "non-interventional post-authorisation safety study" is reserved only for a study that meets all the following conditions:

 Studies that do not meet all 10 conditions may not be described as "non-interventional post-authorisation safety studies".

 The European Medicines Agency (EMA) is a European Union agency for the evaluation of medicinal products.
 Based in London, the EMA was born after more than seven years of negotiations among EU governments and replaced the Committee for Proprietary Medicinal Products and the Committee for Veterinary Medicinal Products.
-From 1995 to 2004, the European Medicines Agency was known as European Agency for the Evaluation of Medicinal Products.
-The European Medicines Agency operates as a decentralised scientific agency (as opposed to a regulatory authority) of the European Union and its main responsibility is the protection and promotion of public and animal health, through the evaluation and supervision of medicines for human and veterinary use.
-More specifically, it coordinates the evaluation and monitoring of centrally authorised products and national referrals, developing technical guidance and providing scientific advice to sponsors.
-The Board includes one representative of each of the 27 Member States, two representatives of the European Commission, two representatives of the European Parliament, two representatives of patients’ organisations, one representative of doctors’ organisations and one representative of veterinarians’ organisations.
+The Board includes one representative of each Member State, two representatives of the European Commission, two representatives of the European Parliament, two representatives of patients’ organisations, one representative of doctors’ organisations and one representative of veterinarians’ organisations.